You are here

 Dr. Joachim Mai's hpc.Time team will work with NCI to setup all users on Raijin.
 Project codes and usernames will be the same as on Orange but the password will differ.
 If your contact details are not current you’ll need to update them at https://my.nci.org.au/mancini - please get in touch with us if you can’t remember your Mancini credentials.
 New Raijin users will receive a notification with their new login credentials.

-Our team will copy your project data to Raijin and will notify you when this is completed.
-If you need additional resources for the remainder of the quarter (until 31st March) please contact our team via firstname.lastname@example.org.
+Our team along with the team at NCI will copy your project data to Raijin and will notify you when this is completed.
+If you need additional resources for the remainder of the quarter (until 31st March) please contact our team via email@example.com.

 5. What's the timetable?